insanoid/SwiftyJSONAccelerator/README.md

 ### App Installation

-- **With CLI:** Download the repo, install submodules and run the project!
+- **With CLI:** Download the repo, run the script and you are good to go!

   ```
   git clone https://github.com/insanoid/SwiftyJSONAccelerator.git